furre-dev/convini-backend/README.md

 Start by sending a request to the endpoint to [https://convini-backend.vercel.app/api/create-bundle-name](https://convini-backend.vercel.app/api/create-bundle-name).

+# IMPORTANT STUFF TO THINK ABOUT WHEN SENDING A REQUEST

 ### The type of the Input body
 ```javascript
 type BodyType = {